 Taking long road trips with kids

-As I mentioned, on our recent trip to San Diego, it took us two and a half days to drive down.
+During our recent trip to San Diego, it took us two and a half days to drive down.
 And coming back, we only had two days to travel before needing to go back to work, so that meant at least fifteen hours of driving each day.
-It may seem like a long time to be in a car with kids, but we’ve got several tricks up our sleeves to make the ride enjoyable.
+It may seem like a long time to be in a car with kids, but we have several tricks up our sleeves to make the ride enjoyable.
 The kids did great, and didn’t even complain about being in the car for a long time.

 Keeping kids entertained on long road trips